Polish parliament honors slain Gdansk mayor with prayer

-WARSAW, Poland (AP) — Polish lawmakers have paid respects to the popular mayor of Gdansk, who died after being stabbed by an ex-convict with a grudge.
+WARSAW, Poland (AP) — Polish lawmakers paid respects Wednesday to the popular mayor of Gdansk, who died after being stabbed by an ex-convict with a grudge while onstage during a charity show.

-Parliament members stood Wednesday for a minute of silence and prayed for Pawel Adamowicz, who died on Monday after being stabbed while onstage at a fundraising event the evening before.
+Members of the Sejm, the lower house of parliament, stood and prayed for Pawel Adamowicz, who died on Monday after being stabbed at the fundraising event Sunday evening.

-Grzegorz Schetyna, the head of the opposition Civic Platform party, remembered Adamowicz as a courageous man who had devoted his life to his city, and blamed “insane hatred” for his killing.
+Grzegorz Schetyna, the head of the main opposition Civic Platform party, remembered Adamowicz as a courageous man who was an anti-communist activist in 1980s and then devoted his life to his city.
+Schetyna blamed “insane hatred” for his killing.

-The assailant stabbed Adamowicz three times in the heart and abdomen and told the crowd it was revenge against Civic Platform, which was in power when he was imprisoned for bank robberies.
-Adamowicz was a longtime member of the party but left it in 2015.
+The assailant stabbed Adamowicz three times in the heart and abdomen and told the crowd that it was revenge against Civic Platform, which was in power when he was imprisoned for bank robberies.
+Adamowicz was a longtime member of the party but left it with bad feelings in 2015.

 Most Read Nation & World Stories